 average global R&D investment rate

-Medical technology is characterised by a constant flow of innovations, which are the results of a high level of research and development within the industry, and of close cooperation with the users.
-The average global Research & Development investment rate (R&D spending as a percentage of sales) is estimated to be around 8% in the medical technology sector 1.
+Medical technology is characterised by a constant flow of innovations, which are the results of a high level of research and development within the industry, and of close co-operation with users.
+The average global R&D investment rate (R&D spend as a percentage of sales) is estimated to be around 8% in the medical technology sector1.
 Products typically have a lifecycle of only 18-24 months before an improved product becomes available.

-In 2019, nearly 14,000 patent applications were filed with the European Patent Office (EPO) in the field of medical technology representing a 0.9% growth in patent applications compared to the previous year.
-The medical technology field accounts for 7.7% of the total number of applications, second highest among all the sectors in Europe.
-In comparison, around 7,700 applications were filed in the pharmaceutical field and around 6,800 in the field of biotechnology (Figure 2 “Top 10 technical fields in patent application”).
-39% of the medical technology patent applications were filed from EPO countries (including EU27, UK, Norway and Switzerland) and 61% from other countries, the majority of which come from the US (40%).
+In 2022, more than 15,600 patent applications were filed with the European Patent Office (EPO) in the field of medical technology, representing a 1.3% growth in patent applications compared to the previous year2.
+The medical technology field accounts for 8.1% of the total number of applications, the 2nd highest among all industrial sectors in Europe.
+42% of these patent applications were filed from EPO countries (including EU27, UK, Norway and Switzerland), 37% from the US and the remaining 21% originated from other countries.

-While over the last decade the number of EPO filings in the field of medical technology has doubled, pharma and biotech patent applications were relatively stagnant.
-Furthermore, the ratio of granted patents to patent applications in the medical technology sector has been continuously growing in the past years reaching 76% in 2019.
-In comparison, this ratio is around 50% in the pharmaceutical and biotechnology field (Figure 3 “Evolution of European patents by technical field”).
+In comparison, around 9,300 applications were filed in the pharmaceutical field and around 8,100 in the field of biotechnology.
+While over the last two decades the number of EPO filings in the field of medical technology has almost tripled, pharma and biotech patent applications remained relatively stagnant.
+Furthermore, the ratio of granted patents to patent applications stands at 41% in 2022.
+In contrast, the same ratio is circa 20% in both the pharmaceutical and biotechnology field (Evolution of European patents by technical field Graph).